Where to Stay in Sydney First Time: 10 BEST Areas

 The Queen Victoria Building offers both historic style and a wonderful shopping experience.
 The gorgeous Romanesque building includes mosaiced floors and numerous stores and stalls.
 You can browse to your heart’s content enjoying both the eclectic wares and the beautiful surroundings.

-There are numerous cultural attractions in the CBD.
-The Art Gallery of New South Wales is one of Australia’s leading art museums, attracting million visitors each year.
 The Hyde Park Barracks Museum is a World Heritage Listed site in Sydney, a noble brick building, designed by the convict architect Francis Greenway to house prisoners arriving in the colony.
 There are also performance at Metro Theatre and The City Recital Hall.

 Whilst much of this district is inland, the western area runs along the water, so you can still enjoy waterfront views and hospitality whilst staying right in the city centre.
-There are plenty of bars and restaurants that take advantage of the scenic location,
+There are plenty of bars and restaurants that take advantage of the scenic location.

-King Street Wharf is a bustling development of shops, bars, restaurants, and cafes that line the banks.
+King Street Wharf is a bustling area of shops, bars, restaurants, and cafes that line the banks.
 After a long day sightseeing, you will have plenty of choices to relax with dinner by the river.

-Best places to Stay in Sydney CBD:
+Best places to Stay in Sydney CBD for first-time visitors:

 The Rocks is Sydney’s oldest historical area.
 It was the site of Australia’s first European settlement when the British sailor, Captain Arthur Phillip, landed with the First Fleet in 1788 and established a colony for British prisoners on the site.